ccoolbaugh/FloWave.US/README.md

 If you report a bug, please include the following details:
 * *FloWave.US* version number (e.g v.0.2.0)
-* Context Information - what you were trying to do when the bug happened (screen shots are very helpful)?
+* Context Information - what you were trying to do when the bug happened? (screen shots can be very helpful)
 * Steps to Reproduce the Error - does the error continue to happen in a repeatable manner?

 ## Contributing